zinx28/Eon/README.md

-# Eon
+# Eon Updater

-This was just eon v1 src
+Eon Updater!
+That Updated The Updaterssssssss.